n00dbeaverstudios/n00dWorkshop/README.md

 ## Getting Started

-The following only applies to cloning main to receive the latest and greatest, see [Releases](https://github.com/n00dbeaverstudios/n00dWorkshop/releases) to download the Binary version of this project!
+The following only applies to cloning main to receive the latest and greatest, see [Releases](https://github.com/n00dbeaverstudios/n00dWorkshop/releases) to download the Binary version of this project where you can simply add the required plugins to the Plugins folder!

 ### Clone the Project
 To clone n00dWorkshop along with all associated submodules, execute the following commands in your terminal: